INK-USC/procedural-extraction/readme.md

 # Procedural Extraction
 Code for paper *Eliciting Knowledge from Experts: Automatic Transcript Parsing for Cognitive Task Analysis*, in proceedings of ACL 2019

+This code provides a framwork for extracting procedural information from documents.
+Please refer to our ACL paper (uploading to arXiv) for further descriptions.

 # Quick Links
 * [Install](#install)